- Education and Science

 · Look around your community for after school programs.
 Your child need not be enrolled in a public or private school to be involved in community after school programs.

 · Check with your local school district.
 Some public or private schools will allow homeschooled children to participate in just some of their classes or extra curricular activities instead of being enrolled as full-time students.
-This is not common, but it is the case in some places, so if that is something that would interest you, check it out in your community.
+This is not common, but it is the case in some places, so if that is something that would interest you, check to see what is offered in your community.

 Public School May Not Be The Best Place For Your Child To Learn Social Skills